Most e-commerce websites operate on knife-edge margins and frequently overlook the impact that shipping for free can have on product order volumes.

 Delivery fees affect cart abandonment rates, don’t be that guy or gal.

-Setting a fair but significant minimum qualifying value for orders to qualify for free shipping can encourage shoppers to spend more so they buy enough products to unlock the free shipping incentive.
+Setting a fair but significant minimum order qualifying value for orders to qualify for free shipping can encourage shoppers to spend more so they buy enough products to unlock the free shipping incentive.

 This keeps your stock moving and raises overall revenue for your shop.